Rwn-A/Rover/README.md

 # Rover
 A small, procedural programming language that compiles to x86-64 assembly.
 Compatible with Linux only.
-Possibly partially compatible with MacOS but that is untested and I don't plan on supporting it.
 When not using libc the language produces static executables and has no runtime.
 The language is very much in development.
 Nothing is stable the semantics and syntax may change and that may not be immediately updated in the README.

 ## Language Features
 Rover supports, or plans to support, a simple set of features similiar to a C.